Ethics & Philosophy at Paulet

 How do students learn in KS3?

 Students are increasingly encouraged to learn through paired and whole class discussion to draw on the knowledge and understanding of their peers.
 Presenting work to the whole class is also encouraged and developed to help students develop their confidence.
 Students will engage in decision making exercises where they must make justified decisions on a variety of ethical issues, and then learn to either defend them or adapt them as they develop their knowledge.
 Students will learn to draw on evidence, including from sacred texts where required, to enhance their viewpoints.
-The skills developed in Year 7 are further developed in Year 8 and Year 9 is focused on preparing students for GCSE ethics and philosophy.
+The skills developed in Year 7 are further developed in Year 8.
 All assessments in key stage 3 are designed to reflect the style of questioning used in GCSE ethics and philosophy so that students will be thoroughly prepared for such future assessment.

 What topics are covered and when in each year group?
 What is the sequence of teaching?